ImperialCollegeLondon/safedata_validator/docs/package_development.md

   commands are updated, these inputs need to be recreated.
 * From the package root, run `mkdocs build`.
 This will create the docs site in the `site` folder - note that this folder is not included in the git repo.
-* Once you have checked the local copy of the documentation, then committing the changes to the repository will automatically trigger a rebuild of the package documentation.
+* Changes made to the `master` branch of the repository will automatically trigger a rebuild of the package documentation.
+* To build the documentation for specific branches you need to login to [Read the Docs](https://readthedocs.org).
+You can then build whichever branch you require.